So, you’ve had your adult autism assessment and you’re officially autistic – but what now?

 Telling people about your autism diagnosis

-Perhaps one of the first things on your mind will be telling people about your autism spectrum diagnosis; those closest to you may well know about your recent investigations into autism, and may have been with you along your journey of lightbulb moments and education into the world of autism research!
+Perhaps one of the first things on your mind will be telling people about your autism diagnosis; those closest to you may well know about your recent investigations into autism, and may have been with you along your journey of lightbulb moments and education into the (sometimes terribly dated and ableist) world of autism research!
 (Read our blog on ‘What is autism’ HERE).

 Undoubtedly, there will be some extended family members and friends that you may be wondering how to explain your autism diagnosis to (if at all!); particularly, it is pertinent that some older friends and family members will not have had the same exposure to information that is available nowadays, and their experiences of autism will be very different, and possibly negative.

-Although it’s unlikely to be actually written down in your report these days, the term ‘Asperger Syndrome’ may be mentioned, and you will find that lots of people still like and use the term ‘Aspie’.
+Although it’s unlikely to be written down in your report these days, the term ‘Asperger Syndrome’ may be mentioned verbally.
+(You may find that other people still like and use the term ‘Aspie’.)